material-motion/material-motion/specifications/runtime.md

 ## Fulfill Intentions

 The Runtime we propose uses an entity called an Actor to fulfill specific types of Intention.
-The Actor is the mediating agent between Intention and fulfillment.
+The Actor is the mediating agent between Intention and its fulfillment.

 ### Intention ↔ Actor association